connervieira/Bloom/README.md

 The storyline of Bloom is simple enough to not overwhelm the game itself, while still being creative enough to be intriguing.

 ### Lightweight
 Bloom doesn't require high end hardware to run well.
-Even inexpensive computer should be able to run the game at a full 60 frames per second without issue.
+Even inexpensive computers should be able to run the game at a full 60 frames per second without issue.

 ## Screenshots
 There are currently no screenshots available